GRVsati/E_Commerce_Data_transforamtion_using_Databricks/README.md

 ## Project Overview

-This project demonstrates the integration of AWS S3 with Databricks to transform and store data using Delta Lake capabilities.
-The data is processed and stored as Delta tables, following the Medallion architecture which includes Bronze, Silver, and Gold layers.
-This approach ensures scalable, efficient, and reliable data processing.
+This project demonstrates the integration of AWS S3 with Databricks to transform and store data as Delta tables using Delta Lake capabilities.
+The project involves mounting an S3 bucket on Databricks, transforming the data using PySpark and Spark SQL, and organizing the data following the Medallion architecture (Bronze, Silver, and Gold layers).
+This architecture ensures a scalable and efficient data processing workflow, providing clean and reliable data for analysis.

 ## Features